haldunatar/pokemon-cards-collection/README.md

 # Pokemon cards collection

-A basic react app which uses to core react concepts where you can search a pokemon card an add into your collection.
+A basic react app which uses the core react concepts where you can search a pokemon card and add into your collection.